Least Common Multiple Of 9 And 4

 LCM(15, 20) = 2^2 * 3 * 5 = 4 * 3 * 5 = 60

-Tip 4: Leverage Online Tools and Resources
+Tip 4: make use of Online Tools and Resources

 Take advantage of online tools and resources to check your work and explore different approaches to finding the least common multiple.
 Many websites offer LCM calculators that can quickly compute the LCM of multiple numbers.
 Additionally, online forums and tutorials can provide step-by-step guidance and alternative methods.

-For example, websites like Wolfram Alpha and Symbolab have powerful calculators that can handle complex LCM calculations.
+To give you an idea, websites like Wolfram Alpha and Symbolab have powerful calculators that can handle complex LCM calculations.
 These tools can be invaluable for verifying your answers and gaining a deeper understanding of the concept.

 Tip 5: Understand the Underlying Concepts